FANN-on-MCU: An Open-Source Toolkit for Energy-Efficient Neural Network Inference at the Edge of the Internet of Things: Application Showcases

 \tabref{table:application_showcases_runtime_power} summarizes the measured runtime and the average power consumption of the three MLPs used in the three applications.
 Let us first analyze the application A which has the largest network architecture, i.e., 76-300-200-100-10, yielding 103800 MACs.
 We can see that the runtime parallel speedup using multi \riscy cores is 7.1$\times$ with respect to a single one, which corresponds to the measurements shown in \figref{fig:single_layer_multi_riscy_single_riscy}.
-For example, according to \figref{fig:single_layer_multi_riscy_single_riscy}, if we take an input size of 324 and an output size of 292, which requires approximately the same amount of computation (94608 MACs), we gain the same speedup of 7.1$\times$.
-For comparisons with \ibex and Cortex-M4 we have to consider additionally the activation, the initialization, and the deactivation of the cluster, that introduce a constant overhead of 1.2\,ms on average, and the DMA transfers of the input data from L2 to L1, which in this case is negligible with 76 inputs (\texttildelow 2.5\,$\upmu$s). \figref{fig:power_measurements_riscy} plots the measured power consumption during the end-to-end execution of a single classification, including the cluster activation/deactivation and DMA transfers.
+For comparisons with \ibex and Cortex-M4, we have to consider additionally the activation, the initialization, and the deactivation of the cluster, that introduce a constant overhead of 1.2\,ms on average, and the DMA transfers of the input data from L2 to L1, which in this case is negligible with 76 inputs (\texttildelow 2.5\,$\upmu$s). \figref{fig:power_measurements_riscy} plots the measured power consumption during the end-to-end execution of a single classification, including the cluster activation/deactivation and DMA transfers.
 Due to Amdahl's law, the overall runtime speedup of multi \riscy cores is 3.5$\times$ with respect to a single core for one classification.
 If we do multiple classifications, the constant overhead will become negligible as we increase the number of classifications.
 Moreover, this overhead can be reduced with improved drivers, which is not the focus of this work.

 Considering the end-to-end performance of a single classification, we obtain 5.7$\times$ and 8.8$\times$ speedup using multi \riscy cores with respect to \ibex and Cortex-M4.
 These figures grow asymptotically towards 14.3$\times$ and 22$\times$ with an increasing number of MLP classifications per cluster activation.
 Similar conclusions can be drawn for the energy consumption.
 The constant overhead is around 13\,$\upmu$J, while the energy consumed for one classification using parallel computation is 54\,$\upmu$J, which is around 2.2$\times$ more energy efficient than the single-core computation.
 Comparing the end-to-end parallel performance of one classification to Cortex-M4 and \ibex, we save respectively 2.8$\times$ and 1.8$\times$ more energy.
 These gains increase up to 3.4$\times$ and 2.3$\times$, with a rising number of classifications per cluster activation.